birla/chakra-landing/content/pages/index.md

       - author:
           name: John Dope
           location: 'Colorado, USA'
-        text: >-
-          I didn't know the Snipcart guys were into herbs as well!
+        text: "I didn't know I could upgrade my boring staple diet\_ guys were into herbs as well!
 How beautiful is that Planty theme.
-I'm going to launch a killer JAMstack e-commerce store using this for sure.
+I'm going to launch a killer JAMstack e-commerce store using this for sure."
       - author:
           name: Major Payne
           location: 'VA, USA'